FlowFuse/website/src/handbook/company/security/third-party-risk-management.md

 ## Scope

-All data and information systems owned or used by FlowForge that are business critical and/or process, store, or transmit Confidential data.
+All data and information systems owned or used by FlowForge that are business critical and/or process, store, or transmit data classified as [Confidential or Critical](./data-management.md).

 ## Policy

 A list of approved vendors/partners must be maintained and reviewed annually.
-This list will be linked from the [Vendor section of the handbook](/handbook/operations/vendors/).
+This list will be linked from the [Vendor section of the handbook](../../operations/vendors.md).

 Approval from management must be in place before onboarding any new vendor or contractor that impacts FlowForge production systems.
 Additionally, all changes